One hell of a sailor

 Odysseus and his men arrived to underworld, a place no one ever dared trespass.

-After a while the prophet Tiresius came to meet Odysseus and he asked the prophet what he has to do in order to get home.
+After a while the prophet Tiresias came to meet Odysseus and he asked the prophet what he has to do in order to get back home.

 Tiresius said to him: "Poseidon hates you, because you blinded Cyclops Polyphemus, his son.

-However, if you do not disturb the oxen of the Sun god, when you go to his island, you will arrive at Ithaca one day".
+However, take care not to disturb the oxen of the Sun god, when you go to his island, and you will arrive at Ithaca one day".